Inderjit Singh Gill

 Lieutenant General Inderjit Singh Gill, PVSM, MC (16 January 1922 – 30 May 2001) was a general officer in the Indian Army.
 He was the officiating Director of Military Operations (DMO) of the Indian Army during the Bangladesh Liberation War.
 He retired in 1979 after serving as the Western Army Commander.

 Early life

-Gill was born in 1922 in a Jat family of Lieutenant Colonel Gurdial Singh Gill of the Indian Medical Service and his Scottish wife, Rena Lister.
+Gill was born in 1922 in a Jat Sikh family of Lieutenant Colonel Gurdial Singh Gill of the Indian Medical Service and his Scottish wife, Rena Lister.
 Having done his schooling in India, he was studying engineering at the University of Edinburgh when the second world war broke out, and in 1941 he dropped out to enlist in the Black Watch.

 Military career

 World War II

 He was commissioned into the Corps of Royal Engineers as a Second Lieutenant on 5 April 1942.
 He was promoted to Lieutenant on 5 October 1942.